airbnb/lottie-ios/README.md

 ```swift
 func AnimationView.forceDisplayUpdate()
 ```
-Forces the AnimationView to redraw it's contents.
+Forces the AnimationView to redraw its contents.

 #
 ### Using Markers